robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 OpenContrail can be integrated with Openstack and other orchestration systems.
 Currently this is actively maintained for Openstack.
 Beta level support is available for Cloudstack.

-JuniperOpenstack is a distribution of OpenStack by Juniper that is used by Juniper Private Cloud, Juniper's NFV Solution for Service Provider Market, OpenContrail build system, and OpenContrail test system.
+Contrail Cloud is a distribution of OpenStack by Juniper that is used by Juniper Private Cloud, Juniper's NFV Solution for Service Provider Market.
 In addition to Contrail networking this includes following components:

 * Block and Object storage.
 * Installation, provisioning and monitoring of cluster.